 TCM: Tell us about the response you’ve had to the Torklift International Ultra Deck Plus bumper system since its introduction last year.

 Gary: It’s going well.
 People love it, especially the storage it offers.
 They also love the additional platform and the look of the bumper.
-Right now we have two models that the Ultra Deck Plus Bumper goes on, the 1052 and 1050S.
+Right now we have two models that the Ultra Deck Plus Bumper goes on, the Lance 1050S and 1052.
 The Ultra Deck Plus bumper will be available as an option on some of the new models we will debut later this year and next Spring.

 Above: The new standard Lance bumper with a deeper footprint